Iced Christmas Biscuits are an easy and fun activity for the whole family to do together!

 This is a good starting point for the icing consistency.

-We separated the royal icing into 4 small bowls and added different food gel colouring to each of them.
+We separated the royal icing into four small bowls and added different food gel colouring.

-We chose Christmas colours, leave one as it is for white royal icing.
+We chose Christmas colours, leaving one as it is for white royal icing.

 Add food colouring for Black, Red and Green royal icing to the other 3 bowls.